-The aeration system must be able to transfer up to 1.0 kg O^2 /kg BOD_5 applied uniformly throughout the pond when the water temperature is 20° C. The organic loading rate should be maintained between 0.031 and 0.048 kg/m3·day.
+The aeration system must be able to transfer up to 1.0 kg $O^2$ /kg $BOD_5$ applied uniformly throughout the pond when the water temperature is $20^{\circ}$ C. The organic loading rate should be maintained between 0.031 and 0.048 kg/m·day.

-The escape of algae into the effluent should be controlled by providing a quiescent area adjacent to each cell outlet with an overflow rate of 32 m3/m2·d.
+The escape of algae into the effluent should be controlled by providing a quiescent area adjacent to each cell outlet with an overflow rate of 32 m/m·d.
 If multiple aerated facultative cells are used, all cells following the first one should have diminished aeration capacity to permit additional settling.